Kairotic/coding-with-knots/quipu.md

 ![All the quipus in the Harvard database in order of average entropy bits they represent (only listing every other quipu ID)](figures/entropy-per-quipu.png)

-This graph shown in Figure 5 is calculated by making lists of all the discrete data of the same type, e.g. knot value, type, tying direction, pendant colours and ply direction (ignoring lengths and knot positions as these are continuous) – then calculating Shannon entropy on histograms for each
+The graph shown in Figure 5 is calculated by making lists of all the discrete data of the same type, e.g. knot value, type, tying direction, pendant colours and ply direction (ignoring lengths and knot positions as these are continuous) – then calculating Shannon entropy on histograms for each